 MOD AZE/51A20/4

-5.350 Additional allocation: in Azerbaijan, Kyrgyzstan and Turkmenistan, the band 1 525-1 530 MHz is also allocated to the aeronautical mobile service on a primary basis.
-(WRC-2000)
+5.350 Additional allocation: in Kyrgyzstan and Turkmenistan, the band 1 525-1 530 MHz is also allocated to the aeronautical mobile service on a primary basis.
+(WRC-19)

 Reasons: The reference to Azerbaijan is no longer necessary in this footnote.